 The concept of predictive policing has been embraced by a growing number of law enforcement agencies as an effective tool to reduce crime rates and victimization.
 Predictive policing is the practice of applying analytical techniques to large crime datasets to enable law enforcement to identify where and when specific crimes are most likely to occur.
 This allows officers to take a more proactive approach to combating crimes, rather than responding to the scene after a crime is reported.

 A variety of software platforms, including PredPol, have been developed to help police identify locations, crime types, and the time of day when these crimes are most likely to occur.
 PredPol uses only three data points to make its predictions: crime type, crime location and the date and time of the crime.
 PredPol does not use any personal or demographic data, such as information about the offender or the neighborhood because this information actually makes predictions less effective.
 An additional benefit of this approach is that it eliminates any chance of inadvertent bias or profiling.
 We have also created an analytics dashboard to allow law enforcement to see how effective they are at deterring crime.
 They can then manage their patrol operations more efficiently, optimizing their resources.

 Although local law enforcement agencies have been the pioneers in applying predictive policing technologies, they’re not the only organizations that can benefit.

-Applying Predictive Analytics to Retail
+Applying Predictive Analytics to the Private Sector

 The National Association for Shoplifting Prevention reports there are about 27 million shoplifters nationally—that’s 2 in 11 people!
 The costs can add up, especially for big store retailers that can see anywhere from millions to billions of dollars in loss prevention expenses and costs annually.